Submissions

 • Tables should always be cited in text in consecutive numerical order.

-• In order to ensure for accessibility each table must include a table caption (title) explaining the components of the table.
+• In order to ensure accessibility, each table must include a table caption (title) explaining the components of the table.

 • Identify any previously published material by giving the original source in the form of a reference at the end of the table caption.